Customer service redesign

 On call with the customer

 The system automatically creates a task under the related order, with GPT generating a call summary to save agents' time.
-They can view all relevant information on first screen.
+They can view all relevant information on the first screen.

 Frontline agent